-A bloody tourist guide to Mexican Mezcal
+A dummy guide to Mexican Mezcal

 When we visited Oaxaca, we ended up partying.
 Unintentionally.
 While Mexico’s’ national beer Corona is surely irresistible, it was the mezcal that threw us off our feet.
 Not our fault: with each second beer, many bars offer a mezcal for free.